digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 1.2.1 Benefits and Functional Characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  1. Synchronization of Application Workflow State Across Organizational Boundaries
-     Traditional state synchronization relies on messaging, often requiring manual reconciliation.
+1. Synchronization of Application Workflow State Across Organizational Boundaries: Traditional state synchronization relies on messaging, often requiring manual reconciliation.
 Daml simplifies this with:
 * A virtual shared ledger.
 * Built-in atomic transactions across organizations and applications.

-  2. Functional Characteristics
-     Using Daml and Canton to facilitate cross-organization workflows offers several advantages over using a database or other distributed ledger technologies.
+2. Functional Characteristics: Using Daml and Canton to facilitate cross-organization workflows offers several advantages over using a database or other distributed ledger technologies.
 These include:
 * Need-to-know privacy: Privacy is preserved by controlling data visibility to authorized parties.
 * Non-repudiation: All transactions are traceable and cannot be denied by participants.
 * Data sovereignty: Users retain control over their data, making Daml particularly suited for enterprise applications.

 1.2.2 Trade-Offs: Performance Characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~